 Math can be a challenging subject for people of all ages.
 But how do you know when your child is just a little challenged by math or needs individual attention from a math tutor?
 A math tutor can do wonders for a struggling child.
 You may even find that your child ends up loving math!

-In some cases, it might be simple to see that your child needs additional help or they may even vocalize it to you, but what about the times when you’re feeling unsure?
-Are there signs or behavior that you should look out for that might indicate your child needs tutoring in math?
+You may easily notice that your child needs additional help or they may even let you know, but what about the times when you are feeling unsure?
+Are there signs or behaviors that you should look out for that might indicate your child needs tutoring in math?

-If you have established that a math tutor would help, it’s best to have an understanding of where exactly they need assistance before you can find one that’s suitable.
+Once you've established that a math tutor would be helpful, it’s best to have an understanding of where exactly they need assistance before you can find one that’s suitable.
 A math tutor for kids can come in many different styles, so it should match your child and their current education.

 Our children might not always feel comfortable expressing to us when they might be struggling, so it’s up to us to look for possible signs.
 Here are some things you might notice in a child who could benefit from math tutoring: